Thursday, 11 December 2008

 Here are a few websites that has information for teachers on how to write a CV and cover letter.

-Monday, 8 December 2008
+Wednesday, December 3, 2008

-Paying Income Tax
+Paying Income Tax in Peru

-Thursday, 4 December 2008
+Tuesday, December 2, 2008

 Work and Study Abroad for Peruvians

 If you're a Peruvian and looking to teach abroad, try Fulbright or VIF or Amity.
-More programmes can be found in this article about Teaching Exchanges.
+More programmes can be found in this article about Teaching Exchanges

 Argentina

-●There is an agreement with the MERCOSUR countries and Argentina allows Peruvians to work in Argentina for two years.
+• There is an agreement with the MERCOSUR countries and Argentina allows Peruvians to work in Argentina for two years.

 Australia